Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 ## Compiling Sources

 :warning: Compilation is not required unless you plan to submit a patch or fork the code.
-Instead, it is recommended to simply add the SDK dependencies via gradle.
+Instead, it is recommended to simply add the SDK dependencies via Gradle.

 In the event that you *do* want to compile the SDK from sources, follow these steps: